Shia Islam in the Indian subcontinent: Aurangzeb's religiosity

-Aurangzeb (1658–1707 AD) was hard-working, clever and brilliant like Akbar, but he was totally opposite of him in his world view.
-When he saw the Khudadad Mahal of Hyderabad, he called it Shaddad Mahal and ordered its destruction.
+Aurangzeb (1658 – 1707 AD) was an able ruler, often compared to his great-grandfather Akbar, but he differed from him in his worldview.
+When he saw the khudadad mahal of Hyderabad, an important Shia building, he ordered its destruction.
 Aurangzeb gathered a board of Sunni jurists and tasked them with a compilation of Hanafi rulings later known as Fatawa Alamgiri.
 This was a detailed document, consisting of some 30 volumes.
-It changed the statecraft of the Mughal Empire: religions other than Islam and sects other than Hanafi Maturidi sect were to face discrimination.
-Sunni Ulema became as powerful as Pope in medieval Europe.
-Shias had to practice taqiyya if they wished to be treated equally by Aurangzeb.
-In this regard, the best example is that of Ruhullah Khan whose Shi'ism only came to his knowledge when he was buried as a Shia according to his will.
-As a prince, he had sought Shah Jahan's permission to attack Deccan, not only because of wealth but also because the rulers were Shias.
+It changed the statecraft of the Mughal Empire and elevated the status of Hanafi Maturidi Sunni Islam, sometimes to the detriment of other faiths and sects.
+Some Shias opted to practice taqiyya to preserve court positions, such as Ruhullah Khan, whose Shi'ism only came to light when he was buried as a Shia according to his will.
+As a ruler, Aurangzeb spent most of his reign campaigning in the Deccan, where some of the rulers were Shias.
 He wrote:

-"(Qutb-ul Mulk) popularized rifz (a derogatory term for Shi'ism) and criticism of the companions of Prophet, both being a sign of infidelity and heresy, to the extent that the entire Kingdom had abandoned the Sunni faith".
+"[Qutb-ul-Mulk] popularized rifz and criticism of the companions of Prophet, both being a sign of infidelity and heresy, to the extent that the entire kingdom had abandoned the Sunni faith".